 Category Definition Response time 1 High Reports involving serious risk to individuals or the neighbourhood, which may include a serious threat of violence or other criminal activity (please see the note below).
-Reports scoring 32 or more on the ASB risk assessment.
-Reports, originally classed as 'Medium', where a repeat risk assessment where the risk or impact has increased - either identified through a repeat risk assessment or officer professional judgement.
-1 working day Please note that incidents such as serious threats of violence or abuse, assault, violent criminal activity, drug dealing or hate crime must be reported to the police by either phoning 999 in an emergency, 101 in a non-emergency or reporting online.
-Medium Reports of behaviour that is having a detrimental impact on the wider community Reports scoring 20 - 31 on the ASB risk assessment.
-Reports of behaviour that is persistent or unreasonable and cannot be addressed by mediation (please see mediation details below): 3 working days By phone (where a Council tenant is involved): Neighbour Relations Service - 0800 028 3866 Neighbourhood Resolution Service - 01223 457950 By phone (in all other cases): Citizens' Advice Bureau - 0344 848 7979 Online: CAB advice on neighbour disputes

-GOV.UK advice on how to resolve neighbour disputes
+Reports where individuals with care and support needs2 are involved.
+Reports, originally classed as 'Medium', where it now appears to the case officer that a more serious position has developed or may be developing.
+Please note that incidents such as serious threats of violence or abuse, assault, violent criminal activity, drug dealing or 1 working day hate crime must be reported to the police by either phoning 101 (999 in an emergency) or reporting online .
+Medium Reports of behaviour that is persistent or unreasonable and cannot be addressed by mediation (please see mediation details below): 3 working days By phone (where a Council tenant is involved): Neighbour Relations Service - 0800 028 3866 By phone (in all other cases): Citizens' Advice Bureau - 0344 848 7979 Online: CAB advice on neighbour disputes GOV.UK advice on how to resolve neighbour disputes